Genia Mineeva - June 2020

 WHAT GOES AROUND, COMES AROUND

-A little over two years ago, we made the decision to start an accessories company that didn’t take any natural resources from the earth, but instead reused materials that were already in the system.
-We pushed ourselves further by trying to make our products ‘circular’.
-In celebration of Circular Economy Week (1st - 5th June) and our second birthday, it felt like a good time to tell the story of how we go about it all...
+In 2018, we made the decision to start an accessories company that didn’t take any natural resources from the earth, but instead reused materials that were already in the system.
+We pushed ourselves further by trying to make our products ‘circular’, but what does this mean?

 What is a Circular Economy?